 President Trump’s sweeping 25 percent tariffs on cars imported into the US will not affect classic cars 25 years old or more, according to the executive order issued on April 2 and coming into effect at midnight Washington DC time on that same day.

-Page 10 of the order states: “On or after April 3, 2025, vehicles that are at least 25 years old at the time of entry will be fully exempt from the 25 percent tariff on imported passenger vehicles and light trucks, under heading 9903.94.04, regardless of origin, make or model.”
+Page 10 of the executive order states: “On or after April 3, 2025, vehicles that are at least 25 years old at the time of entry will be fully exempt from the 25 percent tariff on imported passenger vehicles and light trucks, under heading 9903.94.04, regardless of origin, make or model.”

 The US Customs and Border Protection agency currently applies a 2.5 percent duty to imported passenger cars, and this will remain in place for all cars.
 The 25 percent tariff will be added to the 2.5 percent duty for cars and light trucks under 25 years old.
 The 25-year exemption aligns with the long-standing rule that allows cars not originally manufactured for the American market to be imported into the US.